YagoLopez/Webcams_de_Asturias/README.md

 <strong>Mobile App showing real time images from webcams located at the Principality of Asturias</strong>

-This application allows to watch real-time images from 118 webcams located at the Principality of Asturias
+It allows to watch real-time images from 118 webcams located at the Principality of Asturias